* Two million Syrian refugees face lethal conditions

-BEIRUT, Dec 13 (Reuters) - A powerful winter storm sweeping the eastern Mediterranean this week is causing mayhem across the region and inflicting extra misery on Syrians convulsed in civil war and refugees who have fled the fighting.
+BEIRUT, Dec 13 (Reuters) - A powerful winter storm sweeping the eastern Mediterranean this week is causing mayhem across the region and inflicting extra hardships on Syrians convulsed in civil war and on refugees who have fled the fighting.

-The storm, named Alexa, is expected to last until Saturday, bringing more snow, rain and freezing temperatures to large swathes of Turkey, Syria, Lebanon, Jordan, Israel and the Palestinian territories.
+The storm, named Alexa, is expected to last until Saturday, bringing more snow, rain and cold to swathes of Turkey, Syria, Lebanon, Jordan, Israel, the Palestinian territories and Egypt.

 Biting cold and heavy rain beset Zaatari camp, which houses 80,000 of Jordan's more than half a million Syrian refugees.

-Among them was Khalil Atma from Sanameen in southern Syria who was shivering with her two daughters in a flooded, unheated trailer.
-"We have come from one tragedy to another," she said.
+Among them was Khalil Atma from Sanameen in southern Syria who was shivering with his two daughters in a flooded, unheated trailer.
+"We have come from one tragedy to another," he said.

 Aid agencies say they are working around the clock to evacuate refugees from flooded camps and distribute food, supplies and clothing, but cannot keep up with demand.

-In Lebanon, more than 835,000 Syrians live in tents, unused buildings or with friends or family.
-UNICEF said needs were outpacing what it and its partners could provide.
+More than 835,000 Syrians have taken refuge in Lebanon, huddled in tents, unused buildings or with friends or family.

-In Turkey, authorities distributed extra blankets and winter clothes to many of the 206,000 Syrian refugees at camps along the border, said Mustafa Aydogdu, spokesman for the prime minister's disaster relief agency AFAD.
+In Turkey, authorities distributed extra blankets and clothes to many of the 206,000 Syrian refugees in border camps, said Mustafa Aydogdu, spokesman for the prime minister's disaster relief agency AFAD.

-Refugees sheltering in 16 tent cities and six container camps were also given oil-generated heating lamps to reduce the risk of fire, Aydogdu said.
-Snow removal and firefighting teams have been established at the camps.
+Refugees in 16 tent cities and six container camps were also given oil-generated heating lamps to reduce fire risk.
+Snow removal and firefighting teams have been set up at the camps.